aespringfield/to_do_app/README.md

+Checklist:

+BASE MODE:
+[ ] Create UI for user to create a task
+[ ] Store task in database & refresh to show all tasks [ ] Create complete button.
+When clicked, visual representation of task changes.
+[ ] Task completion stored in database
+[ ] Create delete button.
+When clicked, task is removed from DOM and database.

+HARD MODE:
+[ ] Create an "Are you sure?" option when deleting a task.

+PRO MODE:
+[ ] Put completed tasks at bottom of page; remaining tasks on top of list

 Hello Primers!

 Welcome to your 3rd-weekend challenge!
 Full stack is pretty awesome huh?
 The idea in such a short time, you are able to spin up a full application architecture is pretty incredible.